Grand Opera House of the South is a Downtown Crowley Attraction

 Among more than 200 structures in Crowley that are listed on the National Register of Historic Places, the opera house is truly grand.

-Welcom to the Grand Opera House of the South in Crowley, Louisiana.
-Founded by deputy sheriff in 1901.
-A mere $18,000 created a beautiful two-story opera house known for entertaining in the small agricultural town of Crowley.
-The Grand Opera House of the South featured everything from musical performances to theatrical presentations—even silent theatre—with figures from Clark Gable, Huey Long and Babe Ruth to opera singer Enrico Caruso and Madame de Vilchez-Bisset of the Paris Opera gracing its stage.
+Founded by a deputy sheriff and stable owner in 1901, the Grand Opera House of the South is a venue with a story to tell.
+A mere $18,000 investment created a beautiful two-story opera house known for entertaining in the small agricultural town of Crowley, known as the Rice Capital of Louisiana.
+The Grand Opera House of the South featured everything from musical performances to theatrical presentations, with figures from Clark Gable, Huey Long and Babe Ruth to opera singer Enrico Caruso and Madame de Vilchez-Bisset of the Paris Opera gracing its stage.

-Local entrepreneur and philanthropist L.J.
-Gielen and his wife bought the building in 1999 and founded a non-profit organization to oversee its restoration.
+“It was like a mini-mall,” says Kim Gattle, Executive Director of The Grand Opera House of the South.
+Gattle is the daughter of entrepreneur and philanthropist L.J.
+Gielen, who bought the building in 1999 and founded a nonprofit organization to oversee its restoration.
 The Grand Opera House reopened in 2008 after a $4.5 million renovation.

 “It was very important for us to bring it back, keeping the integrity of the building.
 Every step of the way, we pieced it together as it would have been in 1901,” Gattle adds.
 Even the four exclusive box seats were restored to their original form with plush armchairs draped in gold fabric and angel medallions hand-painted by local artist Rhonda Stevens.
 A small museum on the second floor features period clothing, props, photos found during the renovation, and the original marquee.